B3.Syntax Summary

 In the loop, the following built-in properties indicate the current status, given the group named it, then

-• it - The current element referenct, should avoid the name conflict to pollute the context
+it- The current element reference, should avoid the name conflict to pollute the context- to reference the

 Since Meepo is a professional non-professional template engine, this for-each is very low-level,

-• Limited support for object navigation, separated by ., see the map engine for details.
+- Limited support for object navigation, separated by

-• The element in the loop supports only Map<String,? > and JavaBean's Getter.
+., see themapengine for details. - The element in the loop supports only

 <!-- RNA:EACH map/2/items/it -->